-Today, people are a bit frustrated to receive emails without personalization, which means they are not relevant enough.
-To satisfy that customers demand in a personalized experience, brands strive to get data from users to build personalized email marketing on that basis.
+Today, people are a bit frustrated with receiving emails without personalization, which means they are irrelevant.
+To satisfy that customer's demand for a personalized experience, brands strive to get data from users to build personalized email marketing.

 Benefits of personalized email marketing

 - Improves communication with subscribers.
 There’s no one-size-fits-all approach in email marketing, but personalization allows finding individual keys to different people.
 When personalizing email marketing efforts, you build a loyal audience and a trusting brand image.

 - Increases sales.
 According to Forbes, 40% of US consumers admitted that due to personalized nature of the offer, they’d bought more expensive goods than they planned.
 Personalized email marketing makes it easier for people to decide because it provides more benefits along with content relevant to subscriber’s interests.

 - Saves money.
 Since personalized email marketing helps to give people a positive experience, this approach results in building loyal customers.
 Keeping existing customers engaged is cheaper than aсquiring new ones, so this method is cost-effective.